 Lower than the required level, then the performance again falls, typically providing an increase in conversion loss.
 Running a mixer with the local oscillator at around -3dB of the required level may increase the conversion loss by 0.5dB or so.
 Also the third order intermodulation performance may be degraded slightly - which is hardly surprising since the diodes will not be switching as hard.

 Mixer 1dB compression point specification

 The 1dB compression point of a mixer is very important specification where spurious signals are concerned.

 An ideal mixer would operate linearly, i.e. for every 1 dB increase in the RF input level, the output from the IF port would also increase.
 However a point is reached where the output cannot handle the signal, and it starts to level out.
 The 1 dB compression point, is the point at which the output deviates from the linear curve by 1 dB, i.e. it is 1 dB less than the plotted linear line.
 The specification normally refers to the RF input power level at which this compression occurs.

 The 1 dB compression point is easy to measure and it provides a useful comparison between mixer to see what their high level performance is like.
 Obviously for high level signals the higher the 1 dB compression point the better.

 The 1 dB compression point is linked in to other mixer parameters as well.

 Maximum RF port power specification

-In any design, a power budget may be prepared showing the power levels t different stages.
+In any RF circuit design, a power budget may be prepared showing the power levels at different stages of the circuit.
 Knowing how the power level varies, it is often possible to accurately determine the maximum power level entering the RF port of the mixer.